proofofexistence/docs/deployment.md

 }
 ```

+WARN: (MUST DO IT IF YOU CARE ABOUT YOUR DATABASE)

+- /proofx/proofx-database-test is the default volume in the instance, you can mount a large one if you need. and you must make it exists in the instance before you run the task.

 ## Build the Docker image yourself

 You can build the docker image from the `Dockerfile` from within the github rep by using the following command: